filwastaken/programmable_hw1/README.md

 ```

 # Routing
-The routing app installs the hostMoved handle.
+The routing app installs the hostMoved handle ([link](https://github.com/filwastaken/programmable_hw1/blob/main/controller/pox/ext/routing.py#L20) to the function).
 Every time this function is called, the minimum path is found with the networkx library.
 At this point, simple logic is used to divide between the flows that needs to be added and removed based on the existing path and the calculated path in the following manner:

 ```python
 # Installing and removing the flow rules to every switch